ava-labs/avalanche-cli/README.md

 `avalanche network clean`

 This will delete all stored subnet state.
 You will need to redeploy your subnet configuration to use it again.

+### Checking network status

+If you'd like to determine whether or not a local Avalanche network is running on your macine, run

+`avalanche network status`